 In 2010, the college created the Healthy Menus R&D Collaborative to further facilitate work that advances the development of healthy menu solutions for restaurants and other foodservice operations.
 This member-based initiative was designed to take inspiration, information, and insights from other CIA health and wellness initiatives and craft highly targeted, sector-specific, practical solutions that contribute towards expanding healthy food and beverage options.

 Members include a small "dream team" of volume foodservice culinary, food science, supply chain, and nutrition leaders, resource specialists, and industry manufacturers and suppliers.
-Members meet in-person twice each year, in January in conjunction with Worlds of Healthy Flavors and in June with Menus of Change.
+Members meet in-person twice each year, in January and in June in conjunction with Menus of Change.

 HMC leadership is provided by three co-chairs and multiple working group chairs who provide strategic oversight and practical guidance for the initiative.
 The working groups collaborate throughout the year to share information, insights, and solutions.